 Postgraduates have similarities and differences to undergraduates, their unique needs need to be considered when designing and delivering units and courses for them.

-This page aims to support those involved in designing and delivering courses and units for postgraduate coursework students.
+As ACU's Postgraduate Strategy particularly focuses on postgraduate coursework students, this page aims to support those involved in designing and delivering courses and units for postgraduate coursework students.

 Student engagement is defined as students’ involvement in activities and conditions that are linked with high-quality learning.
 When higher education institutions understand the nature of student engagement and work towards influencing it for the better, the impact on outcomes for students and learning processes is significant.

 It is easy to assume that because a student has completed an undergraduate degree that they will have the necessary academic skills for postgraduate study.
-Since many of our students may not have been at university for 10-30 years, this makes it essential to scaffold student’s academic skills and transition them back into the conventions and expectations of higher education.
+Since many of our students may not have been at university for 10-30 years, this makes it essential to scaffold students' academic skills and transition them back into the conventions and expectations of higher education.

 Providing the right feedback at the right time can lead not only to increased student satisfaction, but also improved learning outcomes for students.
 Additional opportunities for feedback can boost overall engagement amongst postgraduate students.